- 1 Best Garage Heaters 2019 – Quick Suggestions!

 Frozen fingers during the winters keep a lot of people away from their garages.
 If you are an avid DIY person then more often than not your garage is your workshop, lounge, car maintenance zone and favorite hangout spot.
 Sadly, most garages are not insulated making it very difficult, in fact almost impossible to work when the temperatures get really low, therefore you need to carefully choose the best heater for your garage.

-If you are serious about maintaining an insulated temperature in your garage, read our detailed review of best garage heateravailable in 2018.
+If you are serious about maintaining an insulated temperature in your garage, read our detailed review of best garage heater available in 2019.
 While conducting experiments at Best Home Gears lab we considered various factors like the size of the garage, source of power, movable garage heater or mounted and of course budget.

 Dr. Heater DR966 Commercial Garage Heater is an electric heater that needs to be hardwired into your main electric supply.
 This is why it is a permanent solution; the direct connection ensures it gets enough power.
 The heater comes with a bracket that allows you to either mount it on a wall or a ceiling easily.
 The adjustable thermostat helps you set the output of the heat from high to low between the power of 3000 watts or 6000 watts.